whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 ## Teaching Assistant, CSC 473 Automata, Grammars and Languages, Aug 2023 - ongoing

 I have been working as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by Prof. Cesim Erten.

-Theory subjects are fun and interesting.
+My motto - Theory subjects are fun and interesting so help to make it fun and simpler.

 As a Teaching Assistant, I had regular duties like any other student TAs.
 I think being a TA is chance to continuosly learn and be open to new questions and challenging own comprehension.
+Not limiting to any point of view.

 - I have prior experience working as a Teaching Assistant at University of Colorado Boulder on Machine Learning and Artificial Intelligence courses.